 - 1. Observation.
-The candidate must be able to: - a. observe demonstrations and experiments in the basic sciences - b. observe a patient accurately at a distance and close at hand

-- c. discriminate variations in human responses to disease using visual, auditory, tactile, and other sensory cues - d. discriminate changes in monitoring devices and alarms using visual and auditory senses - 2.
+The candidate must be able to: - a. observe demonstrations and experiments in the basic sciences - b. observe a patient accurately at a distance and close at hand - c. discriminate variations in human responses to disease using visual, auditory, tactile, and other sensory cues - d. discriminate changes in monitoring devices and alarms using visual and auditory senses - 2.
 Communication.
-The candidate must be able to: - a. communicate clearly, effectively, and sensitively in English through oral, electronic, and written methods in order to communicate with other health care providers and patients of all ages in a timely manner - b. speak, to receive information in oral form, and to observe patients in order to elicit information, to describe changes in mood, activity and posture, and to perceive non-verbal communications - 3.
+The candidate must be able to: - a. communicate clearly, effectively, and sensitively in English through oral and written methods in order to communicate with other health care providers and patients of all ages - b. speak, to receive information in oral form, and to observe patients in order to elicit information, to describe changes in mood, activity and posture, and to perceive non-verbal communications - 3.
 Motor.
 The candidate must have sufficient motor function to: - a. elicit information from patients by palpation, auscultation, percussion, and other diagnostic maneuvers - b. execute motor movements reasonably required to provide general care and emergency treatment to patients.
-Examples of general care and emergency treatment reasonably required of Nurse Anesthetists and/or Physician Assistants include, but are not limited to, positioning patients, physical examination maneuvers, cardiopulmonary resuscitation, airway management, vascular access, medication administration, catheter insertions, suturing, application of pressure to stop bleeding, simple obstetrical maneuvers, etc. - c. coordinate gross and fine motor movements, equilibrium and functional use of the senses of touch and vision - 4.
+Examples of general care and emergency treatment reasonably required of Nurse Anesthetists and/or Physician Assistants include, but are not limited to, cardiopulmonary resuscitation, airway management, vascular access, medication administration, catheter insertions, suturing, application of pressure to stop bleeding, obstetrical maneuvers, etc. Examples of general care and emergency treatment reasonably required of Orthotists/Prosthetists include, but are not limited to, safe patient handling in transfers and during weight-bearing activities, and cardiopulmonary resuscitation.

+- c. coordinate gross and fine motor movements, equilibrium and functional use of the senses of touch and vision - d.
+Orthotist/Prosthetist candidates must be able to lift up to 25 pounds, operate power tools safely, and manipulate materials and components to fashion devices for patient use. - 4.
 Intellectual-Conceptual Integrative and Quantitative Abilities.
-The candidate must be able to: - a. use reason, analysis, measurements, calculations, problem solving, critical thinking, synthesis, self-evaluation and other learning skills to acquire knowledge, comprehend and synthesize complex concepts - b. independently access and interpret medical histories or files - c. identify significant findings from history, physical examination, and laboratory data - d. provide a reasoned explanation for likely diagnoses and prescribed medications, therapies, and devices - e. interpret information derived from auditory, visual, written, and other visual data to determine appropriate patient management plans - f. recall and retain information in an efficient and timely manner

-- g. incorporate new information from peers, teachers, and the medical literature in formulating diagnoses and plans - h. identify and communicate knowledge to others when indicated

-5. Behavioral and Social Attributes.
-The candidate must possess the emotional health required:

-- a. for full utilization of his/her intellectual abilities - b. for the exercise of good judgment - c. for the prompt completion of all responsibilities attendant to the diagnosis and care of patients - d. for the development of mature, sensitive, and effective relationships with patients - e. to tolerate physically taxing workloads - f. to function effectively under stress - g. to adapt to changing environments - h. to function flexibly and effectively in stressful and rapidly changing situations - i. to learn to function in the face of uncertainties and ambiguities inherent in the clinical problems of many patients - j. to employ compassion, integrity, concern for others, interpersonal skills, interest and motivation - k. to accept criticism and respond by appropriate behavior modification - I. to use supervision appropriately, and act independently when indicated - m. to demonstrate personal and professional self-control as well as tactfulness, sensitivity, compassion, honesty, integrity, empathy, and respect

-6. Ethical Standards: The candidate must demonstrate professional demeanor and behavior, and must perform in an ethical manner in all dealings with peers, faculty, staff, and patients.
+The candidate must be able to: - a. use reason, analysis, calculations, problem solving, critical thinking, synthesis, selfevaluation and other learning skills to acquire knowledge, comprehend and synthesize complex concepts - b. independently access and interpret medical histories or files - c. identify significant findings from history, physical examination, and laboratory data - d. provide a reasoned explanation for likely diagnoses and prescribed medications, therapies, and devices - e. interpret information derived from auditory, visual, written, and other visual data to determine appropriate patient management plans - f. recall and retain information in an efficient and timely manner - g. incorporate new information from peers, teachers, and the medical literature in formulating diagnoses and plans - h. identify and communicate knowledge to others when indicated - 5.
+Behavioral and Social Attributes.
+The candidate must possess the emotional health required: - a. for full utilization of his/her intellectual abilities - b. for the exercise of good judgment - c. for the prompt completion of all responsibilities attendant to the diagnosis and care of patients - d. for the development of mature, sensitive, and effective relationships with patients - e. to tolerate physically taxing workloads - f. to function effectively under stress - g. to adapt to changing environments - h. to function flexibly and effectively in stressful and rapidly changing situations - i. to learn to function in the face of uncertainties and ambiguities inherent in the clinical problems of many patients - j. to employ compassion, integrity, concern for others, interpersonal skills, interest and motivation - k. to accept criticism and respond by appropriate behavior modification - I. to use supervision appropriately, and act independently when indicated - m. to demonstrate personal and professional self-control as well as tactfulness, sensitivity, compassion, honesty, integrity, empathy, and respect - 6.
+Ethical Standards: The candidate must demonstrate professional demeanor and behavior, and must perform in an ethical manner in all dealings with peers, faculty, staff, and patients.